Skip to main content

 6. Once the connection is successful, click Save.

 Note that you don't need to create a federated index for a transparent provider.
-The provider routes queries to Lumi without the need to specify an index.
+The provider routes queries to Lumi based on the allowed indexes configuration.

 Search for events